AAAS Minority Science Writers Internship

 Metcalf Institute Marine and Environmental Sciences Fellowship/Annual Workshop for Journalists

 Metcalf Institute offers fellowships for early to mid-career journalists to attend the Annual Science Immersion Workshop at the University of Rhode Island’s Graduate School of Oceanography, a leading marine science research campus.
-The June 4-9, 2017 program offers journalists a timely look at the coastal impacts of global change, preparing them to cover a wide range of environmental issues including climate change, water pollution, and fisheries management.
+The June 10-15, 2018 program offers journalists hands-on experience and expertise from leading scientists and policymakers who are working to project the impacts of climate change, identifying adaptation measures and investigating the most effective ways to communicate these challenges.
+While focusing on local and regional U.S. examples, the Workshop addresses topics of global significance.
 Fellows will gain a better understanding of environmental science research methods, cultivate scientific resources and sharpen their reporting skills through daily fieldwork and labs.
 The Fellowships are offered to working journalists from all media interested in science and environmental reporting.
-Fellowship award includes room, board, tuition and travel support.
+Fellowship award includes tuition, room and board, and travel support.
 Two of the ten slots will be awarded to internationally based journalists.

 Paul Miller Washington Reporting Fellowships